kylebaron/mrgsim.ds/README.md

 .
 [1] 1446000       4
 ```

-The object is very light weight despite carrying the same data.
+The `mrgsim.ds` object is very light weight despite tracking the same
+data.

 ## Handles like regular mrgsim output